openssl/tools/HOWTO-make-a-release.md

 ## Updating the release data

-If there is a PR against the release repo to be merged, perform the merge now.
+If there is a PR against the release data repo to be merged, perform the merge now.

 When you do this for a public release, the website will get updated and a script to flush the Akamai CDN cache will be run.